BIGJRA/BIGJRA.github.io/rejuv.md

 <img src="/assets/media/rejuv/image3.png"
 style="width:6.6613in;height:5.07813in" />

-ZCell 004: Gearen Alleyway (through Venam’s secret tunnel)
+ZCell 004: Gearen Alleyway (through Venam's secret tunnel)

 <img src="/assets/media/rejuv/image4.png"
 style="width:6.65625in;height:5.02083in" />

 ## Route 1 and Goldenwood Forest

-Once you’re ready to leave, head to the northwest part of town and enter the train station.
-Inside the station, you’ll meet up with Tesla, who’ll buy you a ticket and give you *Potions.* Talk to the grandfather in the station and agree to help him, then board the train.
+Once you're ready to leave, head to the northwest part of town and enter the train station.
+Inside the station, you'll meet up with Tesla, who'll buy you a ticket and give you *Potions.* Talk to the grandfather in the station and agree to help him, then board the train.